IBM-Cloud/ansible-collection-ibm/docs/ibm_service_instance.rst

 Parameters
 ----------

-  name (True, str, None)
-    (Required for new resource) A name for the service instance

   space_guid (True, str, None)
     (Required for new resource) The guid of the space in which the instance will be created

-  service (True, str, None)
-    (Required for new resource) The name of the service offering like speech_to_text, text_to_speech etc

-  parameters (False, dict, None)
-    Arbitrary parameters to pass along to the service broker.
-Must be a JSON object

   plan (True, str, None)